oscimp/oscimp_br2_external/README.md

 # OscillatorIMP Buildroot additional packages (BR2_EXTERNAL)

-BR2_EXTERNAL framework for OscillatorIMP supported peripherals, most significantly software defined radio applications on Raspberry Pi(3,4)
+BR2_EXTERNAL framework for OscillatorIMP supported peripherals, most significantly software defined radio applications on Raspberry Pi(3,4) and Red Pitaya.

-This support has been tested with the latest stable release of buildroot (2022.08.1) and git master branch.
+This support has been tested with the latest stable release of buildroot (2024.11.1) and ``git master`` branch.

-This BR2_EXTERNAL repository is used as a testbed for embedded software not (yet) released on the official Buildroot repository.
+This ``BR2_EXTERNAL`` repository is used as a testbed for embedded software not (yet) released on the official Buildroot repository.
 Main software applications include the GNU Radio framework, White Rabbit and most significantly for embedded board such as the Compute Module 4 IO, XTRX SDR platform and gnss-sdr.